 There is a secret to making perfectly light and fluffy mashed potatoes that you have likely been overlooking.
 It is so simple, it’s genius!
 Get ready to make the best mashed potatoes ever!

 There isn’t a more basic side dish than mashed potatoes.
 At the same time, there isn’t a side dish that can elevate any meal quite like properly prepared mashed potatoes.
-Perfectly light and fluffy mashed potatoes will have your taste buds singing hallelujah in a resounding heavenly chorus, while dense and lumpy mashed potatoes are often best reserved for spackling drywall.
+The best mashed potatoes will be as light and fluffy as the clouds in heaven and have your taste buds singing hallelujah in a resounding heavenly chorus, while dense and lumpy mashed potatoes are often best reserved for spackling drywall.